aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/tables/get-row/_index.md

 weight: 130
 ---

-This REST API allows you to get a table row.
-The API returns a JSON/XML representation of one of the table rows.
+This REST API retrieves a `Row` from a table.

 ## REST API